The Room Next Door

 Martha, a well-known war correspondent, made friends with Ingrid (Julianne Moore) decades ago when they worked on the same newspaper.
 They’ve long been out of touch but when Ingrid, now a successful author of non-fiction, learns Martha is terminally ill, they meet again and their friendship quickly revives.
 Martha confides in Ingrid that she has got hold of a ‘euthanasia pill’ through the dark web; she asks Ingrid to stay with her for the last days of her life, until she takes the tablet.
 Assisted dying isn’t even the only urgent issue taking centre stage.
 The main supporting character is Damian (John Turturro), ex-lover of both women but now a high-profile, profoundly pessimistic commentator on climate change, whose big moment in The Room Next Door comes when he speaks his mind on the subject to Ingrid, at some length.
 Almodóvar is rightly concerned about the planet’s future; as he reaches old age (he’s seventy-five now), he’s understandably concerned with the importance of dying with dignity.
 It’s a shame that, as a result, a lavishly gifted creator of film comedy is losing his sense of humour and that this latest film is unconvincing – indeed, sometimes laughable – as drama.

 Almodóvar’s screenplay is based on a 2020 American novel, What Are You Going Through, by Sigrid Nunez.
 One of his less successful films of the 2010s was Julieta (2014), which he adapted from three of Alice Munro’s short stories.
 He originally planned to make his Munro adaptation his first English-language film but then had second thoughts.
 From the very first scene of The Room Next Door, you can hear why.
 Ingrid is in a bookstore, signing copies of her new book.
-A young woman getting a copy says she’s heard that Ingrid used its prologue as a means of trying to come to terms with her fear of death.
-Ingrid confirms that she can’t cope with the idea of a living creature turning into a dead one.
+A young woman buying the book says she’s heard that Ingrid used its prologue as a means of trying to come to terms with her fear of death.
+Ingrid confirms that and more: she starts telling the young woman how she can’t cope with the idea of a living creature turning into a dead one.
 This announcement – bluntly expository, awkwardly worded – lands heavily in the scene and worse is to follow.

 The next person in the bookshop queue is Stella (Sarah Demeestere), whom Ingrid already knows and who asks if she’s heard that Martha is seriously ill in a Manhattan hospital.
 Ingrid doesn’t know but says she’ll visit Martha.
 Even though she hasn’t seen her for many years, she promptly does visit and the story is underway.
 The longer it went on, the more I thought The Room Next Door might have been better with Woody Allen in the Julianne Moore role, and not just because it’s set in New York City (and upstate New York).
 Ingrid’s main – just about her only – characteristic is that she’s scared of death.
 When Martha wants to discuss dying, Ingrid refuses to do so, baffling Martha, who points out that Ingrid has just written a book about it.
 The idea of someone scared stiff of mortality getting landed, as Ingrid is, with sustained proximity to impending death, has black-comedy potential.
 The Woody Allen persona would have improved even that book-signing sequence.
 If he’d made the remark about living creatures you’d have known he really meant ‘living creatures but especially me’.

 Most of the comedy in The Room Next Door isn’t intended.
 Shortly after the two women arrive at the place near Woodstock where Martha chooses to end her days – a beautiful house with even more beautiful grounds and views from the upper windows – Ingrid hears an anguished cry from Martha’s room and hurries in to see what’s wrong.
 ‘You’re not going believe this …’ says exasperated Martha, who has left the euthanasia tablet in her Manhattan apartment.
-She’s right, you don’t believe it – until it turns out to be less unbelievable than what comes next.
+She’s right, you don’t believe it, though it’s less unbelievable than what comes next.
 They drive back to the apartment that Martha thought she had seen for the last time: now she can’t remember where she hid the tablet there.
 This triggers a traditional screen domestic search – frantically riffling through one drawer, pouring the contents of another onto the floor, and so on.
 It’s just about conceivable that Martha, in haste, forgot the tablet.
 It’s ridiculous that she left the apartment forgetting that she’d forgotten where the tablet was.
 (Ingrid eventually locates it in an envelope marked ‘Goodbye’.)

 Perhaps Almodóvar means this as an example of the effects of ‘chemo brain’ to which Martha later refers although there’s precious little other evidence of that affecting her.
 Almodóvar, on the other hand, is repeatedly – sometimes very quickly – amnesiac.
 First, Ingrid has written a book prologue about fear of death, then she’s written a whole book.
 Once Martha has told Ingrid a few things about her life, it either slips Almodóvar’s mind or he decides virtually to ignore the fact that these women haven’t had contact for ages.
 Ingrid doesn’t get the chance to reciprocate with key facts about her life but she does tell Martha her next book will be a biography of Dora Carrington, majoring on the latter’s relationship with Lytton Strachey – or, as Ingrid describes him to Martha, ‘the writer Lytton Strachey’.
 Ingrid also informs Martha that Strachey was gay.
-Half a dozen lines later, it’s evident that Martha is just as au fait with the Bloomsbury Group as Ingrid is.
-By now, Almodóvar has forgotten that Ingrid has just been giving Martha the two best-known biographical facts about one of the Group’s best-known members.
+Half a dozen lines later, it’s evident that Martha is as au fait as Ingrid with the Bloomsbury Group.
+By now, Almodóvar has forgotten that Ingrid felt she needed to supply Martha with the two best-known biographical facts about one of the Group’s best-known members.

 There have been plenty of Almodóvar films where the narrative takes a confounding (but fascinating) turn and where queer elements pop up in unexpected places.
 The equivalents in The Room Next Door take the form of dismayingly clumsy flashbacks.
 Martha tells Ingrid of her teenage romance with a boy named Fred; they were happy together until Fred was called up for service in the Vietnam War.
 On the soundtrack, Tilda Swinton’s voice explains that when Fred came back he had changed.
 On the screen, young Martha (Esther McGregor) opens the door to Fred (Alex Høgh Andersen), who has a demented look in his eyes, and exclaims, ‘Fred!
 What’s wrong?
 You’ve changed!’
 Fred replies that, although he has returned from Vietnam, ‘the war is still in my head’.
-(Almodóvar’s struggle to write decent English dialogue somehow seemed to vindicate my recurring suspicion that some foreign language films wouldn’t sound so good if the characters were speaking English rather than having their words transcribed into it.)
+(Almodóvar’s struggle to write decent English dialogue somehow seemed to vindicate my recurring suspicion that some foreign language films wouldn’t sound so good if the characters were speaking English.)

 The older Martha reports that her teenage self and Fred had a child together, she raised the girl alone and Fred married someone else.
 She then describes how Fred and his wife (Victoria Luengo) were driving down a country road, when they saw a building on fire: Almodóvar shows all this happening.
 Fred can hear cries from the building, rushes in and burns to death.
 A fireman (Shane Woodward) informs his widow there was no one else inside.
 Martha tells Ingrid it was the memories of terrified screams he heard in Vietnam that Fred imagined he heard coming from the building.
 Since Martha didn’t herself witness this tragedy, it’s hard to know why she ‘remembers’ it as she does Fred’s homecoming.
 A bit later, Martha recalls one of her journalistic assignments, in war-torn Baghdad, where she and her cameraman (Juan Diego Botta) met with a Carmelite monk (a brief appearance from Raúl Arévalo), who was running a humanitarian relief centre.
 After this meeting, the cameraman revealed to Martha that he and the monk had once been lovers.
 So what?